q1yh/f1live-leanback/README.md

 ## Installation
-1. System requirement: Android TV (Android 5.0 or up).
+SYSTEM REQUIREMENT: Android TV (Android 5.0 or up).

-2. Download the [f1live app installation package](https://github.com/q1yh/f1live-leanback/raw/master/f1live-dist.apk) to your local storage.
+1. Download the installation package [f1live.apk ](https://github.com/q1yh/f1live-leanback/raw/master/f1live-dist.apk) to your local storage.

-3. Execute the downloaded package in one of your favorite file managers(like ES File Explorer,etc), complete the installation.
+2. Execute the downloaded package in one of your favorite file managers(like ES File Explorer,etc), complete the installation.

-4. Volia, the app should be successfully installed, enjoy!
+3. Volia, the app should be successfully installed, enjoy!

 ## Code